Configure properties

 Select the property type you want.

-The legacy content types are not available on CMS (SaaS).
-You should use the primary content types because the legacy content types will be removed in the future.
+The legacy content types are not available in CMS 13.
+Use the primary content types; legacy content types are removed in a future release.

-You can change the type in the Configure Property view that displays.
+Change the type in the Configure Property panel.

 -